Single parents in the United States

 Single parents in the United States have become more common since the second half of the 20th century.

 In the United States, since the 1960s, there has been an increase in the number of children living with a single parent.
 The jump was caused by an increase in births to unmarried women and by the increasing prevalence of divorces among couples.
 In 2010, 40.7% of births in the US were to unmarried women.
 In 2000, 11% of children were living with parents who had never been married, 15.6% of children lived with a divorced parent, and 1.2% lived with a parent who was widowed.

-The results of the 2010 United States Census showed that 27% of children live with one parent, consistent with the emerging trend noted in 2000.
+The results of the 2010 United States census showed that 27% of children live with one parent, consistent with the emerging trend noted in 2000.
 The most recent data of December 2011 shows approximately 13.7 million single parents in the U.S. Mississippi leads the nation with the highest percent of births to unmarried mothers with 54% in 2014, followed by Louisiana, New Mexico, Florida and South Carolina.

 In 2006, 12.9 million families in the US were headed by a single parent, 80% of which were headed by a female.

 The newest census bureau reports that between 1960 and 2016, the percentage of children living in families with two parents decreased from 88 to 69.
 Of those 50.7 million children living in families with two parents, 47.7 million live with two married parents and 3.0 million live with two unmarried parents.

 The percentage of children living with single parents increased substantially in the United States during the second half of the 20th century.
 According to a 2013 Child Trends study, only 9% of children lived with single parents in the 1960s—a figure that increased to 28% in 2012.

 The main cause of single parent families are high rates of divorce and non-marital childbearing.

 According to a 2019 study from Pew Research Center, the United States has the world's highest rate of children living in single-parent households.
+According to a 2018 Pew Research study, 47% of Black children lived with a single mother, the highest of any racial group.